CSGuides/grad-job-guide/_interviewing/twobody.md

 they could pursue their career in the arts.
-[Wes](/grad-job-guide/about#authors), [Kevin](/grad-job-guide/about#authors), and [Yu](/grad-job-guide/about#authors) mentioned their relationship statuses in their cover letters; [Claire](/grad-job-guide/about#authors) and [Madeline](/grad-job-guide/about#authors) did not. with the latter situation, we cannot provide as much insight on the subject.
-If you are in that position, we encourage you to talk to others who have done a two-body academic search for more concrete and informed advice.-->
+[Wes](/grad-job-guide/about#authors), [Kevin](/grad-job-guide/about#authors), and [Yu](/grad-job-guide/about#authors) mentioned their relationship statuses in their cover letters; [Claire](/grad-job-guide/about#authors) and [Madeline](/grad-job-guide/about#authors) did not.

 As mentioned above, you may be asked about your marital status during your interviews.
 [Claire](/grad-job-guide/about#authors) actually never had anyone ask her this outright.
 Perhaps